 Council received a Planning Proposal from ae design partnership on 2 February 2018 for 1 - 5 Chester Street, Annandale, requesting an amendment to the Leichhardt Local Environmental Plan (LLEP) 2013.
 The Proposal seeks to rezone the site from Light Industrial (IN2) to Medium Density Residential (R3), increase the floor space ratio to 2.6:1 and introduce a new height control of 17m.
+This would enable a six storey residential flat building development with approximately 44 apartment units.
 A site-specific development control plan is also proposed as part of the application.
 The site is located in the Camperdown Precinct of the Parramatta Road Corridor Urban Transformation Strategy (PRCUTS), but is not earmarked for redevelopment until after 2023.

-This report is a draft report of Council officers' assessment of the Planning Proposal and makes a recommendation to the Council as to whether the application should be referred to the NSW Department of Planning and Environment for a Gateway Determination in accordance with s3.33 of the Environmental Planning and Assessment Act 1979.
+This report recommends that Council should not refer the Proposal to the NSW Department of Planning and Environment for Gateway Determination in accordance with s3.33 of the Environmental Planning and Assessment Act 1979 (the Act).